awilwayco/Buzzstation/README.md

 # Buzzstation

 ## Description
-A React Native app to send commands and receive data to/from blimps using ROS 2
+A React Native app to send commands and receive data to/from blimps using ROS 2 with Flask used for the Backend and React Native and Expo used for the Frontend.

 **Note:** This app is not yet complete.
 It is still in the developmental stage and has only been tested with fake blimps.
 <p align="center">